 Sarah Schindler is quickly earning a national reputation for her scholarship, which focuses on the intersection of sustainable development and land use law.
 Two of her most recent articles, Of Backyard Chickens and Front-yard Gardens: The Conflict Between Local Governments and Locavores (Tulane Law Review), and The Future of Abandoned Big Box Stores: Legal Solutions to the Legacies of Poor Planning (Colorado Law Review) were widely praised as creative and insightful additions to the fields of local government and land use law.

-Prior to joining the Maine law faculty in 2009, Professor Schindler clerked for Judge Will Garwood of the Fifth Circuit Court of Appeals in Austin, Texas and practiced in the area of land use and environmental law at Morrison and Foerster in San Francisco.
+At Maine Law, Professor Schindler teaches property, land use, local government, real estate transactions, and animal law.
+She received the Professor of the Year award in 2013.
+Prior to joining the Maine Law faculty in 2009, Professor Schindler clerked for Judge Will Garwood of the Fifth Circuit Court of Appeals in Austin, Texas and practiced in the area of land use and environmental law at Morrison and Foerster in San Francisco.
 She was a Visiting Assistant Professor at the University of Georgia School of Law, and taught as a guest lecturer both at U.C.
 Berkeley School of Law (Boalt Hall) and at U.C.
 Hastings College of Law.
-She also previously worked as a White House Intern.
+She also previously served as a White House Intern.
 Professor Schindler graduated summa cum laude from the University of Georgia School of Law.

 Professor Schindler is a musician skilled at playing multiple instruments, a vegan, and an avid urban cyclist.

-Of Backyard Chickens and Front Yard Gardens: The Conflict Between Local Governments and Locavores, 87 Tulane L. Rev. 2 (2012).
+Of Backyard Chickens and Front Yard Gardens: The Conflict Between Local Governments and Locavores, 87 TUL.
+L. REV. 231 (2012).
 [SSRN]